Earnings disappointment may stall chase for outperforming China stocks

 Slowing growth in China is now a top concern for global investors, who have steadily cut exposure to emerging markets and braced for the risk of a possible hard landing in the world's second-largest economy.

-A sub-index of information technology components on the CSI300 index of the leading A-share listings has surged almost 40 percent on the year, while sub-indexes for energy and materials have each plunged nearly 30 percent.
+A sub-index of information technology components on the CSI300 index of the leading A-share listings .CSI300IT has surged almost 40 percent on the year, while sub-indexes for energy .CSI300EN and materials .CSI300MT have each plunged nearly 30 percent.

 The large divergence raises the risk that investors are paying too high a premium in chasing earnings growth.